 - Regulations covering sustainability are met.

-- The cost effective delivery of soft services such as reception, cleaning, security, catering and Health & Safety.
+- The cost effective delivery of soft services such as cleaning, security, catering and Health & Safety.

 - The forward technical strategy and IT architecture for the business.